CTPSSTAFF/helloworld/README.md

 made a lot of unpdates in R. Make sure to use to mapped drive!

-From spa's home computer? via RStudio?
+From spa's home computer? via RStudio? again?